Updated Nov. 11, 2022

-Even without a shelter-in-place requirement, with so many businesses and recreational activities shut down, you may find yourself home more than usual and looking for ways to entertain your pets and keep them active.
-Or maybe you are just spending more time domiciled than usual because of working from home policies or practicing social distancing (6 feet people!) to help slow the spread of the virus.
+Perhaps the weather outside is frightful, and it’s not safe or comfortable to walk your dog or let your cat out to explore.
+In the winter months, you may find yourself home more than usual and looking for ways to entertain your pets and keep them active.
+Or maybe you are just spending more time domiciled than you used to because of more remote work policies.

 - Puppy Leaks has a list of 33 simple ways to keep your dog busy indoors.
 Among them: Play a game of “hide the treats.”
 Stuff a Kong toy with small treats they can extract or frozen peanut butter and sweet potato and let them work away.
 Play a game of tug-of-war with a rope toy.
 Teach your dog a new trick.